Porsche RETAIL GROUP Tax Strategy for the year ended 31st December 2020

 The primary tax objective of the company is to pay the correct amount of tax at the point at which it is properly due.
 The company will utilise exemptions and reliefs that are legitimately available and in accordance with the wording and spirit of the law.

 The company is mindful of its reputation in the marketplace and seeks to operate in a manner of a responsible taxpayer.

 Transactions between group companies are conducted on an arm’s-length basis and in accordance with OECD principles.
 The group do not undertake profit allocation on the basis of tax rates, and profit follows the business activities of the group.

 Where tax incentives are implemented by the Government to support investment, employment and economic development, Porsche Retail Group will only ever seek to implement these in the manner intended.

-Porsche Retail Group Ltd regard its publication of its tax strategy as compliant with the Company’s duty under Finance Act 2016, paragraph 22(2).
+Porsche Retail Group regards its publication of the tax strategy as compliant with the duty under Finance Act 2016, paragraph 22(2).”